Shakour-Data/ProjectManagement/Docs/SystemDesign/04_work_breakdown_structure_and_project_management_overview.md

 # Work Breakdown Structure and Project Management Overview

-*Last updated: 2024-06-10*
+*Last updated: 2024-07-27*

 ## 1. Package Process Documentation

 ### Overview

-This document explains the complete process of the project management package from start to finish.
+This document explains the complete process of the ProjectManagement system from start to finish.
 It covers all stages, modules, and workflows involved in managing a project effectively using the package.

-This section is merged from the original Docs/Doc_Process/package_process_documentation.md to consolidate documentation.
+This section consolidates documentation to provide a comprehensive understanding of the project management workflow.

 ### 1. Work Breakdown Structure (WBS) Preparation

 - The process begins with preparing a comprehensive Work Breakdown Structure (WBS).
 - The WBS is a hierarchical decomposition of the project into manageable sections and tasks.
 - The package supports combining a default project structure with user-defined activities at multiple levels.
-- WBS parts are stored as JSON files in the `wbs_parts` folder.
+- WBS parts are stored as JSON files in the `SystemInputs/user_inputs/wbs_parts` folder.
 - The `wbs_merger.py` module merges these parts into a detailed WBS JSON file.

 #### Detailed WBS for Project Management System